Fa-v/neighborhood-map/README.md

 The main goal of this project is to learn about design patterns using a framework, in this case [knockout.js](http://knockoutjs.com/index.html), and third-party APIs (Google maps and Foursquare).

-I'm using [webpack](https://webpack.js.org/) to bundle the HTML, CSS and JavaScript code.
-For styling the project I decided to use flexbox and CSS custom properties.
-Also I'm using the [google-maps-api module](https://github.com/Jam3/google-maps-api) to load asynchronously the map.

 ### Installation

-You'll need to have installed node at least version 8.

-To view this project you can clone this repository on your computer and run the the command `npm install` in the project root to install all dependencies.
+To view this project you can clone this repository on your computer and open the `index.html` in the root directory in your favorite browser.

-After that, run the command `npm start`.
-This will start the server on `http://localhost:8080/` where you can see the project.

-In case you don't want to install all the dependencies, you can open the `index.html` from the `dist` directory in your favorite browser.

 ### Credits
 - [Foursquare API](https://developer.foursquare.com/)